armeniopinto/ordernator-database/README.md

 ### Instructions

-1. Create an RDS MySQL instance with the name `ordernate`.
+1. Create an RDS MySQL instance with the name `ordernator`.
 2. Connect to it with the Workbench or the command-line.
 3. Load and run the `ordernator.sql` file.
 4. Load and run the `load_data.sql` file.